-HRM 2515 - Human Resource Management in the Hospitality Industry.3 credits
+HRM 2515 - Human Resource Management/Hospitality (3 credits)

 This course is designed to present a systematic approach to human resource management related to the hospitality industry.
 Students will analyze contemporary issues and practices, as well as employment laws, staffing, hiring, termination, training and development, etc. (3 lect.)